vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/presets.md

 Usage:

-Override `@theme-hope/modules/blog/components/BlogHero`, import the above component into the `heroInfo` slot of the original `BlogHero`, and pass in the slot properties as they are.
+Override `@theme-hope/modules/blog/components/BlogHero`, import the above component into the `info` slot of the original `BlogHero`, and pass in the slot properties as they are.

 ::: details Code Example